-Fresh produce to make these cuties includes tomatoes on the vine, corn on the cob, red onion, jalapeño peppers, red bell peppers, garlic, limes, and cilantro.
+These rice and corn salad stuffed tomatoes are simply a salad served in tomato cups.
+Fresh produce to make these cuties include tomatoes on the vine, corn on the cob, red onion, jalapeño peppers, red bell peppers, garlic, limes, and cilantro.
+A true feast of colors and flavors!

 Besides that, I got three products, all of them staples in my kitchen:

 - Mahatma® Rice, America’s favorite rice.
-I simply love their Jasmine rice but this time I chose white long rice to keep my recipe as Latin as it can be.
-During Festival of Savings, you can save 50¢ when you buy ONE (1) Mahatma White Rice 5 lb. product and save $1 when you buy ONE (1) Mahatma Jasmine Rice, 5 lb. product.
+I simply love their Jasmine rice, but this time I chose white long rice to keep my recipe as Latin as possible.

 Tips to Make the Best Salad-Stuffed Tomatoes

-The following are my tips to make salad-stuffed tomatoes:
+The following are my tips for making salad-stuffed tomatoes:

 - Use leftover rice.
 Here is my recipe for fluffy white rice.
 Instead of oil, make it with Country Crock Plant Based Olive Oil spread.